-Always remove the headrest when mounting a child restraint system with a top strap.
-Otherwise, it may happen that the top strap cannot be fastened tightly.
+Always remove the headrest when mounting a child restraint system with a top tether.
+Otherwise, it may happen that the top tether cannot be fastened tightly.

-1. Remove the headrest (if so equipped) at the seating position where the child restraint has been installed with the seatbelt; lift up the headrest while pressing the release button.
+1. Remove the headrest (if so equipped) at the seating position where the child restraint system has been installed with the seatbelt or lower anchorages; lift up the headrest while pressing the release button.
 Store the headrest in the cargo area.
 Avoid placing the headrest in the passenger compartment to prevent it from being thrown around in the passenger compartment in a sudden stop or a sharp turn.

-- 2. Fasten the top strap hook of the child restraint to the appropriate anchor bracket. - 3.
-Tighten the top strap securely.
+2. Fasten the top tether hook of the child restraint system to the appropriate upper anchorage.

+3. Tighten the top tether securely.